BreadchainCoop/breadchain-crowdstaking/README.md

 ### Hardhat

-Run a chain locally and fund 3 wallets with DAI
+Run a chain locally and fund 3 wallets with DAI:

 ```sh
 $ yarn hardhat:dev
 ```

 Add a hardhat wallet to metamask to test application manually.

+### Ethernal

+To connect to ethernal and inspect blocks/transactions on your local chain set `ETHERNAL_EMAIL` and `ETHERNAL_PASSWORD` variables in your `.env`.

 ### Tests